Experience the Power of the Resurrection Every Day

 The resurrection is more than just an event that happened once in history.
 It’s the source of the power you can experience in your own life, every day.
-The same power that resurrected Jesus from death to life is available to you, and if you tap into it, you’ll see amazing transformation in your own life, too.
+The same resurrection power that brought Jesus from death to life is available to you, and if you tap into it, you’ll see amazing transformation in your own life, too.

 Here’s how you can experience resurrection power every day:

 Use the power now, not just in heaven.